How to Sign Off a Letter or Email to Professor Professionally

 3. Review your Letter

-Before sending your letter, reread; you might find a typo or something you missed.
+Before sending your letter, reread it; you might find a typo or something you missed.
 In some cases, a professor skims through your letter and focuses on the last paragraph, the conclusion.

 4. Do not use Text Language and other College Slung